 - 9. I started to romanticize my home country

 - 10. Coming back home will never be the same

 - Conclusion: how living abroad can change your life.

-Starting a new life in a different country, caused me to be exposed to many new experiences.
-New tastes of exotic food, the daily feeling of a tropical atmosphere on my skin, different noises, different people; All were there.
+Starting a new life in a new country exposed me to many new experiences.
+New exotic tastes of food, the feeling of a tropical atmosphere on my skin, new sounds and different people; All were there.

 The best and most beautiful things in the world cannot be seen or even touched – they must be felt with the heart. – Helen Keller

-With every new experience, in a different place that you have never visited before, the world around you changes.
+With every new experience in a new place, the world around you changes.

-I feel that my perception of the world became much bigger, and is still growing.
+I feel that my perception of the world became much bigger.
 Living abroad gave an extra dimension to the world for me.
 It doubled all experiences I ever had before.
-It triggered me Now, I really can’t anymore to further explore more parts of the world to even further expand my view on the world.
+It triggered me to further explore more parts of the world and go on with expanding my perspectives on the world.

-3. All the gear I needed was fitting in my backpack
+3. All the gear I needed in my backpack